thisisashwinraj/Elxsi-Mathematical-Python-Package/README.md

 # SubDirectories and Dependencies
 ### Dependencies
-- Python (>= 3.9.0) - Learn more about the Python programming from here, and download the latest version here
+- Python (>= 3.9.0) - Learn more about the python programming from here, and download the latest version here
 - NumPy (>=1.20.3) - Learn about the NumPy package here, and install the package following the guidelines here

 **Note:**
-Elxsi runs on all operating systems, is quick to install and is available for untied use.
+Elxsi runs on all operating systems, is quick to install, & is available for untied use.
 No version of Elxsi supports Python 2.7, and Python 3.4.
 Elxsi's plotting capabiliies requires matplotlib (>= 2.1.1) and seaborn (>= 0.9.0) packages.

 ### Files and Folders
 The directories, and subdirectories used, that are of critical importance to the Elxsi python package are as mentioned: